rajgurung/pulsecheck-landing/Readme.md

 ## 🧠 Why PulseCheck?

-> Most monitoring tools tell you something failed.
+> Most monitoring tools tell you something failed or is slow.
-> PulseCheck tells you *why* — in plain language, with full context.
+> PulseCheck tells you *why* — in plain language, with full context and actionable insights.

 ---